Bayesian method for fitting the low-energy constants in chiral perturbation theory: Model evaluation

 \section{Model evaluation}

-In order to quantitatively demonstrate the advantage of Model C based on Bayesian statistics, this section gives two examples to fit the parameters similar to LECs.
-The same as the realistic fit of the LECs in Sec. \ref{Sec:IV}, two groups of functions are generated randomly, each group contains 17 different quantities $O_i$.
-They are shown in Eqs. \eqref{A1} and \eqref{A2} in Appendix \ref{app:A}, respectively.
+In order to quantitatively demonstrate the advantage of Model B based on Bayesian statistics, this section gives an example to fit the parameters similar to LECs.
+The same as the actual fit of the LECs in Sec. \ref{Sec:IV}, a group of functions is generated randomly, each group containing 17 different quantities $O_i$.
+They are shown in Eqs. \eqref{A1} in Appendix \ref{app:A}.
 The power of $t$ is similar to the chiral dimension in ChPT.
 Taylor expanding these functions about $t$, the analytical results at each order can be obtained.
 The $t$, $t^2$ and $t^3$ orders correspond to LO, NLO and NNLO in ChPT, respectively.
 After the expansion, $t=1$. $a_i^\mathrm{LO}$, $a_i^\mathrm{NLO}$ and $a_i^\mathrm{NNLO}$ are similar to LO, NLO ($L^r_i$) and NNLO ($C^r_i$) LECs in ChPT, respectively. $b_i$ are some known constants, which are introduced to adjust the convergences of these Taylor series.
 All parameters $a_i^\mathrm{LO}$, $a_i^\mathrm{NLO}$, $a_i^\mathrm{NNLO}$ and $b_i$ are generated randomly and independently.
 For convenience, the parameters in each function are different, although they have the same name.
 For example, $b_1$ in $O_1$ and $O_2$ are different.
-The values of $b_i$ and $a_i^\mathrm{LO}$ in the two examples can be found in Tables \ref{pA1} and \ref{pA2}, respectively.
-In fact, the LO LECs do not appear in the realistic ChPT fit in this paper.
+The values of $b_i$ and $a_i^\mathrm{LO}$ in the example can be found in Table \ref{pA1}.
+In fact, the LO LECs do not appear in the actual ChPT fit in this paper.
 Hence, we treat them as known constants and do not fit them.
-The values of $a_i^\mathrm{NLO}$ and $a_i^\mathrm{NNLO}$ in the two examples can be found in the second column in Tables \ref{table1}, \ref{table4}, \ref{table7} and \ref{table10}, respectively.
-This section only discusses the impact from truncation errors, but not mentions overfitting.
+This section only discusses the impact from truncation errors, but it does not mention overfitting.
 Hence, each $O_i$ only contains one $a_i^\mathrm{NNLO}$, i.e. $\tilde{a}_i^\mathrm{NNLO}=a_i^\mathrm{NNLO}$.
-The values of $O_i$ in the two examples are given in the second column of Tables \ref{table3} and \ref{table6}, respectively.